soooch/CS225_Final/README.md

 ### Dijkstra's Algorithm
  In terminal:

     module unload llvm/6.0.1
     module load gcc/9.2.0

- 1. Make the file in the root directory make Dijkstra
+ 1. Make the file in the root directory `make Dijkstra`
- 2. Run the executable
+ 2. Run the executable: `./bin/Dijkstra`
-    ./bin/Dijkstra

 The default arguments are "data/airports.dat" for airport data, "data/routes/dat" for route data, "ORD" for origin, and "EMD" for destination.
- To change these arguments use the following flags.
+To change these arguments use the following flags:

     -a Airport File
     -r Route File
     -o Origin airport (IATA Code)
- -d Destination file (IATA Code)
+    -d Destination airport (IATA Code)

- Example Syntax: Want to go from O'hare(ORD) to JFK airport(JFK) ./bin/Dijkstra -o ORD -d JFK
+ Example syntax to find shortest path from O'Hare (ORD) to JFK Airport (JFK)

+    ./bin/Dijkstra -o ORD -d JFK

 ### PageRank Algorithm
  In terminal:

     module unload llvm/6.0.1
     module load gcc/9.2.0

-  1. Make the file in the root directory make Portrank
+  1. Make the file in the root directory `make Portrank`
-  2. Run the executable
+  2. Run the executable `./bin/PortRank`
-    ./bin/PortRank

   The default arguments are "data/airports.dat" for airport data and "data/routes/dat".
   To change these arguments use the following flags.

      -a Airport File
      -r Route File

-  Example Syntax: Want to go from O'hare(ORD) to JFK airport(JFK) ./bin/PortRank -a data/airports_sample.dat -r data/routes_sample.dat
+  Example Syntax: Want to go from O'Hare (ORD) to JFK Airport (JFK)

+     ./bin/PortRank -a data/airports_sample.dat -r data/routes_sample.dat